 When is the best time to take probiotics after amoxicillin?

 To some extent, this depends on the dosage recommendations for the antibiotic itself.
 Often it will be recommended that you take an antibiotic three times a day, at six-hour intervals (for example at 8am, 2pm and once more at 8pm).
 In this case, the wisest move will be to take probiotics after amoxicillin at a three-hour interval (at 11am, 5pm and 11pm) This ensures that there is time for the probiotic to work unhindered - as far away as possible from each dose of the antibiotic.

-While it can naturally negate the benefits of lactobacillus amoxicillin will see those effects lessened by this kind of staggering of doses.
 Allowing a window when taking probiotics with antibiotics is beneficial not just because it gives maximum functionality to the former, but because the latter will also be able to work on the bacteria it really needs to be killing, without its task being further complicated.
 If the gap between doses is shorter than six hours, then it is important to also narrow the window for doses of the probiotic.
 The optimum time to take lactobacillus is half-way between antibiotic doses.

 Let’s wrap up